 Having the right attitudes and approach towards God when we fast is as essential as when we pray.
 We need to fast with the right motives, seek His will and glorify God at all times.
 If God calls for us, we must be prepared to act.

 Fasting is crucial to our spiritual maturity as disciples of Jesus.
 As we practice fasting regularly, we will learn to subdue our bodily appetites and experience greater peace, hope and joy through the Holy Spirit as a result.
 Only the Holy Spirit can give us the abundant spiritual life that God has intended for us.

 John 3:6 ESV That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.

-“Having prayed and fasted for a renewal prayer in the past, I knew the power of aligning myself with the Holy Spirit to bring His revelation and spiritual work in my life.
+“Having prayed and fasted in the past, I knew the power of aligning myself with the Holy Spirit to bring His revelation and spiritual work in my life.
 A misunderstanding with a friend revealed that I still struggled with deep-rooted hurt and fear that were disproportionate to my situations.
 As we prayed, my friend asked if it might have something to do with my grandma.
 I truly had no idea.
 What I did know was that my grandmother thought she was going to die as her family left China on a boat when she was a child.
 Later on, another friend told she had a word for me, and that is, “Perfect love casts out fear”.

 Through all this, I was convicted to pray and fast to seek God for answers.
 Over the next few days, I noticed that I live with a low-level buzz of anxiety and began to think that the fear might be the result of my premature birth.